Laziness-101/pager/README.md

 │   ├── call_component.py   # Number Calling Functionality
 │   ├── gui_component.py    # Python Gui Maker
 ├── Images/                 # Miscellaneous Images
-└── ...
+├── LICENSE                 # License to prevent people from commercializing our product ├── .gitignore              # Telling github to ignore your credentials from being uploaded ├── README.md               # This file for documentation └── ...
 ```